Getting Started with OPEA¶

 Select Launch instance to start creating a virtual server.

-Under Name and tags, name your virtual server in the Name field.
+Under Name and tags, name the virtual server in the Name field.

 Under Quick Start, choose Ubuntu (